Dr. Bookspan's Extreme Research

-My work in extreme physiology, or environmental physiology, is the study of how the human body works in extremes in environment: cold, heat, altitude, immersion, high G-forces, injury states, micro-gravity, environmental forensics, Military maneuvers, exercise, high and low air pressures (hypobarics and hyperbarics) - how to survive and perform better in these environments and other work which funding sources have gone out of their way to meticulously ignore.
-My scientific interest began as a child as I sat in the snow in winter, watching my grandfather, an Ice Swimmer and later the oldest member of "The Icebergs" ice swimming club, walk barefoot over the ice and snow to go ocean swimming every day.
+My work is the study of the human body in extremes of environment: cold, heat, altitude, immersion, G-forces, micro-gravity, forensics, military maneuvers, exercise, high and low air pressures (hypobarics and hyperbarics) - how to survive and perform better in these environments and fix injuries from them.
+As a child, I sat in the snow watching my father and grandfather walk barefoot over ice and snow to go ocean swimming every day.
+My grandfather was the oldest member of "The Icebergs" ice swimming club.

 Scroll down for rare photos and free articles about it all from high to low.
-Don't miss the Dancing Penguin.
+Don't miss the Dancing Penguin bio link at the end.
 Keep scrolling and reading.

 Fixing Injury and Pain Research

-My career as research physiologist took me to military, university, and top training centers from undersea to mountaintop to jet cockpit.
+My career as research physiologist took me to military, university, and training centers from undersea to mountaintop to jet cockpit.
 I was given the toughest assignments to find why common training and rehabilitation methods don't work, and what does.
 Strong brave men got hazardous duty pay just to have a day with me.
-Methods I developed are the ones now learned in school by doctors, trainers, physical therapists, Navy divers, chamber operators, combat swimmers, police and military, and top athletes.
-Doctors, and instructors of yoga, Pilates, Alexander technique and others have all come to me as patients to find out why they have back and other pain and what to do about it.
-I pioneered functional fitness and functional exercise training.
-I was the first person to develop fitness programs aboard cruise ships, and was told it would "never catch on."
-Photos and stories below, keep scrolling.
+Methods I developed are now learned in school by doctors, trainers, physical therapists, Navy divers, chamber operators, combat swimmers, police and military, and top athletes.
+Doctors and fitness instructors come to me as patients to find out why they have back and other pain and what to do about it.
+I pioneered functional fitness training.
+Click here for Functional Training, and click here for Appointment Info to learn top training for yourself or your groups.
+I was the first to develop fitness programs aboard cruise ships, and was told it would "never catch on" - photos and stories below, keep scrolling.

 "It seems the movie heroine Laura Croft, played by Angelina Jolie, was created based on you.

-In case you didn't see it, think of a female Indiana Jones."
+In case you didn't see it, think of Indiana Jones."

 - Karen Kukurin, Los Angeles